shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_3_dimensions.rst

    .. {{{

-   .. rubric:: Expand the wedge product into tensor product
+   .. rubric:: Expand the exterior product into tensor products

    .. math::